OData/WebApi/_posts/2016-09-01-13-05-PathSegmentChange.md

 {% endhighlight %}

 Where,

 1. Some segments are just used to wrapper the corresponding segments defined in ODL, such as BatchPathSegment.
-2. Soem segments are used to do some conversion, such as BoundFunctionPathSegment, KeyValuePathSegment.
+2. Some segments are used to do some conversions, such as BoundFunctionPathSegment, KeyValuePathSegment.

-**However**, ODL defines the same segments and Web API OData needn't to such conversion.
-So, all segment classed defined in Web API OData are removed in v6.0.0-beta.
+**However**, ODL defines the same segments and Web API OData needn't to do such conversion.
+So, all segment classes defined in Web API OData are removed in v6.x.

-Web API OData will directly use the path segment classes defined in ODL.
-Below are the whole segment list:
+Web API OData will directly use the path segment classes defined in ODL as follows:

 {% highlight csharp %}